Gilt-edged securities: History

 Following the 1688 Glorious Revolution, with the founding in 1694 of the Bank of England by Royal Charter, King William III borrowed £1,200,000 from the bank's 1,268 private subscribers to bank stock in order to fund the war with France.
-This marked the inception of what became a permanent or perpetual national public debt with the Stock Exchange dealing in UK government securities.
-The Bank of England's debt securities were published as certificates with gilded edges.
+This marked the inception of what became a permanent or perpetual national public debt, with the Stock Exchange dealing in UK government securities.
+The Bank of England's debt securities were issued as certificates with gilded edges.

 The next major public debt incurred by the government was the South Sea Bubble of 1720.
-British citizens continued to pay interest on that debt in 2014, when low interest rates led George Osborne, then the chancellor of the Exchequer to pay off the remaining loan.
+British citizens continued to pay interest on those securities until 2014, when low interest rates led George Osborne, then the chancellor of the Exchequer to pay off the remaining loan.

-In 1927, then chancellor of the Exchequer, Winston Churchill issued 4% consols or securities, in part to refinance World War I National War Bonds originating from World War I. In 2014, when they were to be repaid, these consols were valued at £218 million.
+In 1927, the chancellor of the Exchequer, Winston Churchill issued 4% consols or securities, in part to refinance World War I National War Bonds.
+In 2014, when they were to be repaid, these consols were valued at £218 million.